 by Thomas P. Healy

-Indianapolis Emergency Medical Services (IEMS) responds to more than 110,000 calls for service each year.
-As of May 16, these frontline medical and public safety professionals have responded to more than 38,500 calls.
+UPDATED JUNE 28.
+Indianapolis Emergency Medical Services (IEMS) provides the day-to-day lifesaving services of medicine’s “front line” responding to more than 110,000 calls for service each year.
+As of June 28, these medical and public safety professionals have responded to more than 58,504 calls.

 “Our folks move!” said IEMS chief Dr. Dan O’Donnell.
 “Our busiest trucks are doing 12 to 15 runs in a 12-hour shift.”
 Even relatively low run numbers can be six to eight per shift.

-According to Brian Van Bokkelen, IEMS media relations and public affairs manager, IEMS staff have treated and transported more than 1,400 patients who reported flu-like symptoms since March 1.
-He said EMTs and paramedics have been in contact with and transported more than 730 patients who were later confirmed COVID-19 positive, yet only eight IEMS providers have tested positive for COVID-19.
+According to Brian Van Bokkelen, IEMS media relations and public affairs manager, IEMS staff have treated and transported more than 1,644 patients who reported flu-like symptoms between March 1 and June 28.
+He said EMTs and paramedics have been in contact with and transported more than 1,049 patients who were later confirmed COVID-19 positive, yet only nine IEMS providers have tested positive for COVID-19.
+After treatment, all nine have been cleared and returned to work.

 O’Donnell said the secret to the agency’s success in keeping infection rates low is careful attention to safety protocols by the more than 350 emergency medical technicians and paramedics in the IEMS workforce.
 “We could not have been as successful without buy-in from our paramedics and EMTs,” he said.